keboola/connection-docs/transformations/index.md

 #### Dependencies
 Dependencies allow you to chain transformation steps in older projects.
 A given transformation is executed after all required steps have been executed.

+## Read-only Input mapping

+With Read-only input-mapping feature you can access all buckets (your own or linked) in transformations.
+Your transformation user has read only access on buckets (and their tables) so you can access such data.
+So there is no need to specify standard input mapping for your transformations.